 Getting healthy produce from a farm to the market involves good timing and strict control of the transportation and storage environments throughout the process.
 While several factors come into play when maintaining produce quality, the value chain’s effectiveness and efficiency as they relate to environmental controls are key.
 By being aware of the factors that affect the quality of produce during transport, you can implement techniques that prevent large financial losses, such as humidity control for produce.

 Considerations for Maintaining Quality Produce during Transport

-Temperature is one of the greatest factors that influence produce quality.
+Temperature is one of the greatest factors that influence product quality.
 Markedly low temperatures lead to freezing or chilling injuries.
 High temperatures decrease a good’s quality, increase water losses and cause premature softening.

 Humidity Control for Produce

 The optimal environment has relative humidity levels between 90 and 95 percent for most types of produce.
-When humidity levels are too low, produce experiences water losses that lead to lower weights, wilting and shriveling.
-Since water losses weaken plant cells, affected produce are more vulnerable to decay and fungal growth.
+When humidity levels are too low, produce experiences water losses that lead to lower weights, wilting, and shriveling.
+Since water losses weaken plant cells, affected produce is more vulnerable to decay and fungal growth.

 In general, refrigerated trailers do not allow a driver to control relative humidity levels.
 Similarly, produce transported in an airplane is exposed to relative humidity levels of 10 percent or less.
 To slow moisture losses and preserve fruits and vegetables in such scenarios, producers must wax produce or use special packaging materials to maintain the integrity of the goods.

 As produce respires in an enclosed container, ethylene and CO2 levels increase as oxygen decreases.
 In many instances, highway trailers leak enough air to prevent damage caused by a buildup of CO2.
 Marine containers, however, may require humidity control for produce that allows an operator to adjust ventilation rates based on CO2 levels.